 Since there are so many configurations and possibilities of family constellations, and the timing and nature of the death, I cannot address each unique situation.
 However, it is possible to make some generalizations.

 The first question you want to ask yourself and your partner: “Are we going to tell our child that she had a sibling who died, and are we going to be honest about how and when it happened?”
 Whether the death occurred before or after the birth or adoption of your other children, you should probably actively question and discuss with your partner where each of you stands in terms of sharing your reproductive story and the details you want to provide.
 It is crucial for parents to first and foremost explore and understand each other’s position on the issue.
 Traumatic as the loss may be, choosing different and conflicted pathways to sharing the death with your children can lead to enormous strife, stress, and gaps in the relationship.
-If there is significant disagreement between the couple regarding this issue, perhaps it is best to seek therapy to help you come to a mutually agreeable life-long path of sharing and support within your family unit.
+If there is significant disagreement between the couple regarding this issue, perhaps it is best to seek therapy to help you come to a mutually agreeable life-long path of sharing and support within your family unit or local support groups.

 If you have children who are aware of your pregnancy, the loss, the birth, and perhaps the funeral and the decision to share, may already be made for you.
 Not including children in the grieving process could be confusing to them, as they may experience it as their sibling suddenly “disappearing,” with little adult explanation and support over time.
 The lack of explanation or processing can be also be damaging to children as they may blame themselves, blame their parents, and worry that they might “disappear” too.
 A mystifying loss can also increase anxiety, as children may misunderstand their parents’ grief and depression.
 Here too, children may blame themselves and become over-protective, clingy, or even angry as they try to make sense of their parents’ despair.
 It is also not unusual that children may experience some anxiety around separations, transitions, and bedtimes after a family loss, which can become problematic in the long-term if these concerns are not addressed early.